Banigo1/alx_html_css/README.md

-### This is repository contains six directories with various projects on HTML, CSS and flebox.
+### This is repository contains directories with various projects on HTML, CSS and flebox.

 - css_advanced
 - css_basic